 American College of Tax Counsel

 Based in Washington, D.C., Blake practices in the area of federal taxation, with particular emphasis on matters relating to partnership and real estate taxation.
 His practice includes planning, policy and controversy matters.
-He has extensive experience structuring large partnership and real estate transactions, and regularly represents several of the 20 largest U.S. real estate developers and owners in transactional matters.
-He serves as principal outside tax advisor or does substantial work for three members of the Forbes 400, five publicly traded REITs and a variety of smaller organizations.
+He has extensive experience structuring large partnership and real estate transactions.

-He also serves as Chair of the annual conference on Creative Tax Planning for Real Estate Transactions sponsored by the American Law Institute; Chair of the annual Real Estate Tax Forum sponsored by Practicing Law Institute; and Chair of the annual Federal Real Estate Tax Conference sponsored by the American Institute of Certified Public Accountants.
+He also serves as Chair of the annual conference on Creative Tax Planning for Real Estate Transactions sponsored by the American Law Institute; Chair of the annual Real Estate Tax Forum sponsored by Practicing Law Institute; and Chair of the annual Federal Real Estate and Partnerships Tax Conference sponsored by New York University.
 He is General Counsel to the Real Estate Tax Institute, and is past Chair of the Advisory Council of New York University’s Institute on Federal Taxation and of the National Institute on Real Estate Taxation.
 He served as Vice Chair of the Tax Policy Advisory Committee of the Real Estate Roundtable, and is a member of the National Association of Real Estate Investment Trusts.
-He is a member of the Advisory Board of the Journal of Real Estate Taxation, the Journal of Pass-through Entities, the Tax Management Real Estate Journal, the Washington Tax Review, and the Journal of Taxation of Investments.
+He is a member of the Advisory Board of the Journal of Real Estate Taxation, the Journal of Passthrough Entities, the Tax Management Real Estate Journal, the Washington Tax Review, and the Journal of Taxation of Investments.